Section I: Sakura-Con/ANCEA Membership Policy

 C. Payment of Membership Dues

-Payment for ANCEA/Sakura-Con membership can be made at any Sakura-Con General Meeting or through other officially recognized channels.
+Payment for ANCEA/Sakura-Con membership can be made through officially recognized channels.

 D. Switching Memberships